foundry-vtt-community/wiki.js/development/api/applicationv2.md

 #### Header Buttons

 ApplicationV2 provides a dropdown of header buttons, an alternative to the strictly in-line implementation from Application that caused problems when many different packages wanted to have header buttons.
 Instantiating these buttons involves the `window` object and its `controls` property, which is an array of [ApplicationHeaderControlsEntry](https://foundryvtt.com/api/v12/interfaces/foundry.applications.types.ApplicationHeaderControlsEntry.html).
-Note that the `action` property is a *string* which must match one of the actions defined in the `actions` object (see the above section for more details).

 ```js
 // for proper class definition you'd need to use HandlebarsApplicationMixin